LRP5: Clinical significance

 The Wnt signaling pathway was first linked to bone development when a loss-of-function mutation in LRP5 was found to cause osteoporosis-pseudoglioma syndrome.
 Shortly thereafter, two studies reported that gain-of-function mutations in LRP5 caused high bone mass.
 Many bone density related diseases are caused by mutations in the LRP5 gene.
 There is controversy whether bone grows through Lrp5 through bone or the intestine.
 The majority of the current data supports the concept that bone mass is controlled by LRP5 through the osteocytes.
-Mice with the same Lrp5 gain-of-function mutations as also have high bone mass.
+Mice with the same Lrp5 gain-of-function mutations also have high bone mass.
 The high bone mass is maintained when the mutation only occurs in limbs or in cells of the osteoblastic lineage.
 Bone mechanotransduction occurs through Lrp5 and is suppressed if Lrp5 is removed in only osteocytes.
 There are promising osteoporosis clinical trials targeting sclerostin, an osteocyte-specific protein which inhibits Wnt signaling by binding to Lrp5.
 An alternative model that has been verified in mice and in humans is that Lrp5 controls bone formation by inhibiting expression of TPH1, the rate-limiting biosynthetic enzyme for serotonin, a molecule that regulates bone formation, in enterochromaffin cells of the duodenum and that excess plasma serotonin leads to inhibition in bone.
 Another study found that a different Tph1-inhibitor decreased serotonin levels in the blood and intestine, but did not affect bone mass or markers of bone formation.

 LRP5 may be essential for the development of retinal vasculature, and may play a role in capillary maturation.
 Mutations in this gene also cause familial exudative vitreoretinopathy.